3vilM33pl3/hexweb/content/about.md

 draft: false
 image: Shop.png
 ---
-I'm a hobbyist/indoe game developer interested in learning to program in Unreal Engine.
+I'm a hobbyist/indie game developer interested in learning to program in Unreal Engine.
-On this webist you will find a selection of things I have learned and think are worth sharing.
+On this website you will find a selection of things I have learned and think are worth sharing.

 For any questions ping me on Twitter